OctopusDeploy/blog/blog/2023-05/state-of-cd-report-2023/state-of-cd-report-2023.md

 ## Integrating best-in-class tools

 There is no available platform that handles the complete DevOps workflow.
-If there was, it would likely be weak in many areas.
-The concept of an all-in-one platform usually features a strong source control and build server story, but it gets weaker as you move from the central features.
-In other words, it's not all-in-one, it's many-but-not-all.
+If there was, it would likely be weak in some key areas.
+It's common to find a source control platform with a built in build server, but this is still just part of the toolchain.

 A great DevOps toolchain selects best-in-class tools for crucial workflows like source control, builds, deployments, and monitoring.

-The research backs up the benefits of a multi-technology approach.
-Developers with a single-technology approach were more likely to be low performers, whereas teams with 10 or more tools were more likely to be high performers.
+The report backs up the benefits of a multi-technology approach.

 The critical thing to manage when you build a DevOps toolchain is the integrations.
 You need to minimize dependencies between tools and ensure selected tools don't unduly limit your options.